SongW-SW/COSMIC/README.md

-Here we provide the code of COSMIC.
-Our work is submitted to SIGKDD 2023.
+Here we provide the code of COSMIC: "_Contrastive Meta-Learning for Few-shot Node Classification_".
+Our work is accepted by SIGKDD 2023.